TPnator205/Hackathon/README.md

 # Hackathon
-Repositiry for the SUDS Hackathon
+Repository for the SUDS Hackathon